psychemedia/storytelling-notes/three-heads-well.md

 Source, — Leyden's edition of *The Complaynt of Scotland* p.
 234 *seq.*, with additional touches from Halliwell, 162-3, who makes up a slightly different version from the rhymes.
 The opening formula I have taken from Mayhew, *London Labour*, iii.
 390, who gives it as the usual one when tramps tell folk-tales.
 I also added it to No. xvii.

 *Parallels.*— Sir W. Scott remembered a similar story; see Taylor's *Gammer Grethel, ad fin*.
 In Scotland it is Chambers's tale of *The Paddo* p.
 87; Leyden supposes it is referred to in the *Complaynt* (c.
 1548), as "The Wolf of the Warldis End."
 The well of this name occurs also in the Scotch version of the "Three Heads of the Well," (No. xliii.).
 Abroad it is the Grimms' first tale, while frogs who would a-wooing go are discussed by Prof. Kohler, *Occ. u.
 Orient*. ii.
 330; by Prof. Child, i.
 298; and by Messrs.
 Jones and Kropf, *l.c.* p.
-404. The sieve-bucket task is widespread from the Danaids of the Greeks to the leverets of *Uncle Remus*, who, curiously enough, use the same rhyme: " Fill it wid moss en dob it wid clay." *Cf.*, too, No. xxiii `[Red Ettin]`.
+404. The sieve-bucket task is widespread from the Danaids of the Greeks to the leverets of *Uncle Remus*, who, curiously enough, use the same rhyme: "Fill it wid moss en dob it wid clay." *Cf.*, too, No. xxiii `[Red Ettin]`.

 ```